Can I Give Antacid Medicine to My Dog?

-Let’s say you’re experiencing heartburn, indigestion, stomachaches, puppy diarrhea or bloody stool.
+Let’s say your pet is experiencing heartburn, indigestion, stomachaches, puppy diarrhea or bloody stool.
 If your dog’s stomach is really upset, you might want to explore when and why you should use puppy diapers.
 Your next move might be to head to your medicine cabinet and find an antacid.
-Eating a couple Tums might quickly relieve your discomfort and have you on your merry way.
+After all, if it were you, eating a couple of Tums might quickly relieve your discomfort and have you on your merry way.
 A simple and effective solution, antacids work fast to calm down tummy issues.

-So if your dog is having stomach issues, you might be wondering, “Should I give them the same antacid I would take myself?”, “Is it safe?”, “Will it make them feel better?”
+So if your dog is having stomach issues, you might be wondering, “Should I give them the same antacid I would take myself?”, “Is it safe?”, “Will it make them feel better?”, "Can dogs have tums?"

 Let’s talk about whether antacids are okay for dogs and what better steps you might be able to take to mitigate the issue.

 Antacids use calcium carbonate to target excess acid in the stomach to help fight mild stomach problems.
 By reducing any extra acid, they help reduce heartburn and digestion issues.
 If you’ve ever taken one – you know it can provide immediate relief!
 But are the ingredients in antacids meant for human stomachs suitable for dogs?

 In short, yes.
 It is technically “safe” – in minimal and infrequent amounts.
 The calcium carbonate targets the same issues that it does in a human stomach.
 But it is not the most effective solution, and the dosage you’re giving them is crucial to pay attention to.
 Always consult your vet before giving any home medications to your dog.